 Gomez landed the plane in Setauket Harbor and all four occupants were able to exit the plane into the water.
 Three men, Ramirez, Gomez, and Wady Perez, were rescued by Suffolk County Police officers.
 The fourth, Salmon-Negron, remains missing.

 Arlene Salac, a spokeswoman for the Federal Aviation Administration, said early Sunday that the pilot reported engine trouble and made the "forced landing."

 She said the FAA is investigating and the National Transportation Safety Board will determine the probable cause.

-Ramirez, 25, from the Bronx, Gomez, 36, from Queens, and Perez, 25, from Queens, were all transported to Stony Brook University Hospital where they were treated and released.
+Ramirez, 25, from the Bronx, Gomez, 36, from Queens, and Perez, 25, from Queens, were all transported to Stony Brook University Hospital.
+Ramirez and Gomez have been released from the hospital.

 Salmon-Negron's family was too emotional to speak with Eyewitness News on camera, but told us they just want him to be found one way or another.

 Emmanuel Bobadilla is the brother of one of the surviving passengers, Wady Perez.

 "They found a small blood clot in his head and they said it's not life threatening.
 He's going to be able to recuperate.
 He's doing OK.
 He's a little shocked, but he's going to be able to recuperate," Bobadilla said.